-The lion and the unicorn can be found in the Bible, and as confusing as it seems, they both are seen as symbols of the Christ.
+The lion and the unicorn can be found in the Bible, and as confusing as it seems, they both are seen as symbols of Christ.

 Lion and Unicorn – A Royal Pair

-The lion and the unicorn are symbols of United Kingdom.
+The lion and the unicorn are symbols of the United Kingdom.
 The lion represents England, while the unicorn symbolizes Scotland.
 This symbolism is found in the old nursery rhyme called the Lion and the Unicorn.

 The lion and the unicorn can also be found in the Bible.
-It may be confusing, but they are both seen as symbols of the Christ.
+It may be confusing, but they are both seen as symbols of Christ.

-The magical unicorn has a long history with the king of the predators, lion.
+The magical unicorn has a long history with the king of the predators, the lion.
 In my opinion, both parties of this royal pair deserve a crown!